-- Assists our Board in fulfilling its responsibilities related to the compensation of our CEO, Executive Chairman and other NEOs; - Reviews long-range planning for executive development and succession; - · Oversees the administration of our compensation plans, in particular our incentive compensation and equity-based plans; and

-• Evaluates performance, taking into consideration our annual goals and long-range objectives.
+- Reviews long-range planning for executive development and succession; - · Oversees the administration of our compensation plans, in particular our incentive compensation and equity-based plans; and - Evaluates performance, taking into consideration our annual goals and long-range objectives.

 See "Corporate Governance and Board Matters - Board Committees - Compensation Committee," above for additional information about the responsibilities of the Committee.